kerokero5150/AppleII-VGA-MINI/README.md

 # A][ VGA MINI Card
-My board concept is to provide inexpensive graphics cards to enthusiasts who don't like making their own, so I use a lot of SMD parts that people who like soldering their own don't like.
+My board concept is to provide inexpensive graphics cards to enthusiasts, don't making their own, so I use a lot of SMD parts that people who like soldering their own don't like.
 We have prepared two types: Purple and Black.
 PCBs smaller than 100x100mm can often be made cheaply, so I tried configuring a small board with SMD parts.
 It's still in the prototyping stage.<BR><BR>
 <img src="Pictures/IMG_8926.jpeg" width="520px"><BR><BR>